FertigLab/CoGAPSGuide/optiona.md

 maxGibbsMass:  100.0
 ```

 6 .
-Since our parameters and data are now ready, we can start our PyCoGAPS run.
+Since our parameters and data are now ready, we can start our **PyCoGAPS run**.
 As a best practice, we recommend always timing CoGAPS runs for your own records.

 ```yml
 start = time.time()